selirah/deel-autcomplete-component/questions.md

 ```

 `dangerouslySetInnerHTML` should be used with caution as it poses security risks.
-HTML content should always be validated and sanitized and coming from a trusted source before using this approach.
+HTML content should always be validated and sanitized when coming from a trusted source before using this approach.

 - Convert the HTML to React elements manually or using Markdown rendering libraries such as `react-markdown` or `marked` to provide control and safety against potential security risks.